In the 1800s, many people lived in slum housing. These were often old, run-down buildings that were in bad condition.

 Life of Children in Slums

-Due to the poor living conditions infant mortality was very high in the slums, about 1 in 4 children died before they were one year old.
+Due to the poor living conditions infant mortality was very high in the slums, about 1 in 4 children died before they were even one year old.

 Many slum children had to work to help provide for their families, the jobs were often low-paying, highly dangerous, and dirty.
 Young boys may work as chimney sweeps or clean the streets of horse manure.
 Girls may turn to prostitution as young as 12.